CSIT-Free Beamforming for Multi-Group Multicast in Overloaded mmWave Systems: Introduction

-In practical deployments, user locations are largely random, which makes it difficult to ensure sufficient inter-group angular separation, especially under {\em overloaded} conditions~\cite{overloadedMGMlyu2025,overloadedDoFjoudeh2017}.
-As a result, max-min fairness (MMF) guarantees become fragile.
-In some channel realizations, user groups are well separated in angle, leading to high multicast efficiency; whereas in others, users from multiple groups cluster within similar angular sectors, resulting in pronounced cross-group interference and severe performance degradation—even at high signal-to-noise ratio (SNR) levels.
-This fragility is further amplified under strong LoS conditions, as LoS-dominate channels shrink the effective channel subspaces and increase cross-group correlation whenever the angular separation among groups is insufficient.
-In millimeter-wave (mmWave) communications, where propagation is typically sparse and LoS-dominant, narrow beams are effective only when user groups occupy distinct angular sectors.
-However, random user placement often causes inter-sector overlap, thereby undermining beam orthogonality.
-In such cases, conventional sub-optimal algorithms—such as semidefinite relaxation (SDR) and successive convex approximation (SCA)—struggle to satisfy MMF constraints without incurring excessive power consumption or complex scheduling overhead~\cite{MGMmindong2020,MGMfang2025,SDRchang2008}.
-Intuitively, mmWave MGM is {\em geometry-limited}: its performance depends primarily on effectively exploiting inter-group angular separability, rather than merely increasing transmit power or the number of antennas.
+In practical deployments, user locations are largely random, making it difficult to guarantee sufficient inter-group angular separation, particularly in overloaded systems~\cite{10263616,lyu2024rate}.
+Consequently, max-min fairness (MMF) guarantees become fragile.
+In some channel realizations, multicast groups are well separated in angle, yielding high multicast efficiency; in others, users from multiple groups cluster within similar angular sectors, leading to strong inter-group interference and severe performance degradation—even at high signal-to-noise ratio (SNR) levels.
+This fragility is further exacerbated under strong LoS conditions, as LoS-dominant propagation shrinks the effective channel subspaces and amplifies cross-group correlation whenever angular separation is limited.
+In millimeter-wave (mmWave) communications, where propagation is typically sparse and LoS-dominant, narrow beams are effective only when user groups occupy sufficiently distinct angular sectors.
+However, random user placement often leads to inter-sector overlap, undermining beam orthogonality.
+In such cases, conventional suboptimal algorithms~\cite{chang2008approximation,tran2013conic,fang2025optimal}—such as semidefinite relaxation (SDR) and successive convex approximation (SCA)—struggle to satisfy MMF constraints without increasing excessive power consumption or complex scheduling overhead.
+These observations highlight a key insight: mmWave MGM is inherently {\em geometry-limited}, in the sense that its performance depends primarily on effectively exploiting inter-group angular separability, rather than merely increasing transmit power or the number of antennas.

-Motivated by these challenges, we propose a channel state information at the transmitter (CSIT)-free MGM ({\bf CF-MGM}) algorithm, specifically designed for \textit{overloaded} mmWave systems.
-The proposed method offers three key advantages: (i) it maintains robust performance irrespective of user geometry, even when multicast groups occupy highly overlapping angular sectors; (ii) it enables fully CSIT-free transmission, thereby eliminating explicit channel estimation and feedback overhead within the coherence budget; and (iii) it provides a closed-form solution to the MMF problem, achieving significantly lower computational complexity compared with conventional optimization-based schemes.
-In particular, the proposed method performs deterministic beam and weight updates in closed form, allowing it to scale efficiently to dense and overloaded deployments while preserving the worst-user (MMF) rate guarantees.